ACTION ALERT: Help Defend Federal Efficiency Standards

 Beyond playing defense, AWE will continue our proactive work in DC to pass legislation to eliminate taxation of conservation rebates, create a Plumbing Repair and Efficiency Assistance Program for low-income households, and create a tax credit for WaterSense-labeled homes.
 Our complete list of policy priorities for the 2025 calendar year is available here.

 With a new presidential administration and Congress taking office in January, AWE remains committed to supporting our members and our mission.
 Stay updated on AWE's policy activities by visiting the policy page on our website.
-For questions or comments, contact Andrew Morris, Director of Policy, at andrew@a4we.org.
+For questions or comments, please contact our team.

 - Ron Burke, CEO, Alliance for Water Efficiency